day8/re-com/README.md

 ## The Missing Components

-* <s> tree  (not hard, just haven't needed one yet) </s>
 * menus - there's a dropdown, but no cascading menus
 * accordion
 * maybe a dockable LHS navbar
-* <s> virtual grid.
-Straight v-box is good enough at small grids, so no problem there.
-But when the number of rows gets huge, you need a widget which does virtual rows, otherwise there's just too much DOM and there's performance problems.
-Can we use [Fixed Data Tables for React](https://github.com/facebookarchive/fixed-data-table)?  </s>
 * drag and drop.
 * animations / transitions.
 We have ideas.
 They seem clunky.
 * Focus management - When the user presses tab, to which field does focus move?